KunalGehlot/Predicting-Anamolies-in-Transactional-Data/README.md

 Before undersampling the Dataset, we have to separate the original dataset as we need to test the model on the real test dataset and not our modified dataset to check its real-world performance.

+## Random Under-Sampling the DataSet ✂

+As we can see in [this](#imbalanced-data-original) figure, there is a huge imbalance between fraudulent and non-fraudulent transactions (99.83% and 0.17%).

+Random undersampling involves randomly selecting examples from the majority class and deleting them from the training dataset.

+To achieve this,

+- We first notice that there are 492 Fraudulent transactions and we need to bring the Non-Fradulent transaction to the same amount to make the 50-50 ratio we need.
+- Now we would shuffle the data to make sure that the data is equally distributed and not skewed towards one side due to the sub-sample we choose.

+*Note: *

 ## Charts and Figures 📈

 ### Distribution Plot of Amount and Time 💲⏳